-In preparation for the Board's annual review of the internal control system, senior management carry out a self assessment, in compliance with the Turnbull Process, of the significant risks, including capital risks, facing the organisation and the controls in place to mitigate or manage such exposures.
+In preparation for the Board's annual review of the internal control system, senior management carry out a self assessment, in compliance with the Irish Stock Exchange Listing Rules as well as the U.K. Corporate Governance Code, of the significant risks, including capital risks, facing the organisation and the controls in place to mitigate or manage such exposures.